The St. Mary's Way

 We follow classroom procedures and strive to be organized, efficient, and on task.

-We always treat a substitute teacher with respect and follow established classroom and school rules and procedures.
+We always treat a substitute teacher with respect and follow the established classroom and school rules and procedures.

 We turn in homework, reports, and projects as assigned with no excuses.